 done

 You point hreflang to /zh/article?ref=newsletter, but the canonical of that page is /zh/article/.
-Google treats this as a hreflang to a non-canonical URL and warns.
+Google treats this as hreflang to a non-canonical URL and discounts it.
+Worse: if your <link rel="canonical"> and your hreflang self-link disagree, the page sends conflicting signals.

-How to spot it: Check for <link rel="alternate" hreflang="x-default" href="..." />.
-If absent, add it pointing to your primary language version.
+How to spot it: check for <link rel="alternate" hreflang="x-default" href="..." />.
+If absent (or present on only some pages in the set), add it consistently, pointing to your primary language version or a language-selector page.

-You added hreflang in HTML <link> tags AND as HTTP Link headers (or in sitemap).
-Google reads all three but conflicts cause warnings.
+You added hreflang in HTML <link> tags AND as HTTP Link headers (or in the sitemap).
+Google reads all of them, but Google’s docs explicitly warn there is “no benefit” to multiple implementations and that they are “much harder to manage” — duplicated or drifting copies become a source of inconsistency.

 How to spot it:

-If both HTML <link rel="alternate"> and HTTP Link headers are emitting hreflang, pick one (HTML is most common).
+If both HTML <link rel="alternate"> and an HTTP Link header are emitting hreflang, pick one (HTML is most common for content sites) and remove the other.

 Shortest path to fix